orlov0562/orl-social-btns/README.md

 # orl-social-btns

-Wordpress plugin that add social buttons widget
+Wordpress plugin that append social buttons shortcode

-Require: Font Awesome http://fontawesome.io for icons
+Require: "Font Awesome" http://fontawesome.io for icons

+To add buttons to sidebar use "Shortcodes in Sidebar" plugin: https://ru.wordpress.org/plugins/shortcodes-in-sidebar/ or something similar